alessandrolenzi/yaga/README.md

 # yaga
-Yet Another Genetic Algorithm library: wants to be a easy to use, robust library for genetic algorithms inference. inspired from https://github.com/rmsolgi/geneticalgorithm and https://pypi.org/project/pyeasyga/.
+Yet Another Genetic Algorithm library: wants to be a easy to use, robust library for optimisation with genetic algorithms. inspired from https://github.com/rmsolgi/geneticalgorithm and https://pypi.org/project/pyeasyga/.

 First implementation coming soon.